parrt/msan501-old/projects/hashtable.md

 ## Getting started

 Please go to [Hashtable starterkit](https://github.com/parrt/msan501-starterkit/tree/master/hashtable) and grab all the python files.
-Store these in your repo, such as `~/msan501/hashtable`.
+Store these in your repo *userid*-hashtable, wherever you store that directory.
+E.g., I might put mine in `/Users/parrt/msan/parrt-hashtable`.

 Store the [Slate](https://github.com/parrt/msan501/blob/master/data/slate.7z) and [Berlitz](https://github.com/parrt/msan501/blob/master/data/berlitz1.7z) data sets outside of your repo so that you are not tempted to add that data to the repository.
 Perhaps you can make a general data directory for use in lots of classes such as `~/data` or just for this class `~/msan501/data`.